 If you’re more interested in content, Flix Premiere is a platform for watching a range of award-winning independent films.
 Signing up is free for the first month, and it’s available on a range of smart devices.
 The Guardian did call it “the Lidl of indie cinema” – but the German supermarket does offer good value for money…

-Ethical Chrome alternatives:
+Ethical Chrome Browser Alternatives:

 It’s entirely possible that you’re reading this right now on Chrome.
 It’s another Google service that’s a leader in its field, somewhat justifiably.
 Personalised results make it easier to find what you’re looking for – but every interesting entry is liable to be added to your advertising profile in some shape or form.